bbanzai88/SynBioCrow/README.md

 Uses statistical, ML, or neural models trained on large biochemical reaction datasets to predict possible disconnections.
 Can generalize beyond known rules by learning patterns of enzymatic transformations.
-Tools: DeepPath, RetroBioCat (hybrid ML + rules), BioNavi-NP.
+Tools: DeepPath, RetroBioCat2 (hybrid ML + rules), BioNavi-NP.
 Strengths: Can discover novel, non-obvious routes.
 Limitations: Dependent on data quality; interpretability may be low.